hbc/bcbioRNASeq/CONTRIBUTING.md

 - Explicitly define `if`/`then` statements using opening and closing brackets (`{`, `}`).
 - `else` declarations should be on the same line as the closing bracket.
 - Use spaces around assignment operators (`<-`), brackets (`{`), and comma delimiters (e.g. `c("foo", "bar")` not `c("foo","bar")`.
-- Integers should be explicitly declared inside functions (e.g. `1L`), to avoid unexpected issues comparing against `numeric` or `double` values.

 ## Required checks